-To mitigate the risk from COVID-19 and to practice social distancing, effective immediately, the Center for Student Involvement staff will be working remotely until at least May 18.
-We will be available to assist you through phone and/or email.
+The Center for Student Involvement staff will be returning to the office on Monday, August 17th.
+We will still be available to assist you through phone and/or email.
 Please see below for more information.

 Campus Traditions and Programs